CHAMPION316/coffee-forest/README.md

     - NOTE
     ```
     pep8online.com website is not working no more so I had to use the terminal for python code validation
     My mentor helped me to install pycodestyle in the terminal but that install caused a crash in the code where the website didn't function.
 In order to avoid disaster I decided not to use the requirement and remove it completely.
-The errors you will see is actually code that is needed for the website to function.
+The errors you will mostly see is **pyling erros** the rest is code that is needed for the website to function since vs code doesn't recognize django.
 I tried my best to make it pass validation but was not very knowledgeable on how to change the code in a way where it wouldn't crash.
-Everything on code validation is screenshot, so if there are erros they will be listed on there.
+Everything on code validation is screenshot, so if there are errors they will be listed on there.
 No image means no error as you will see.
     ```

 ### HTML